-- Each action in the Annual Update section requires an estimated actual annual expenditure amount.
-We recommended that an amount be added to each action, even if zero.
-The district implemented our recommendation. - The budgeted expenditures for each action/service for each school year requires the district to reference all funding sources for each proposed expenditure which must be classified using the California School Accounting Manual (CSAM) as required by Education Code sections 52061, 52067, and 47606.5.
-We recommended a funding source be added for each action.
+- Any difference between budgeted expenditures and estimated actual annual expenditures in the Annual Update section requires an explanation.
+We recommended that a reason for the variance be added to each action.
 The district implemented our recommendation. - Supplemental and Concentration (S&C) grant funding is included in the Local Control Funding Formula to increase and/or improve services to targeted student populations.
 If S&C grant funds, used to serve the targeted pupil population, have been underinvested each fiscal year, it may be difficult for the district to demonstrate the minimum proportionality percentage at full implementation.